newjersey/navigator.business.nj.gov/content/src/filings/cr-1orcnr-1.md

 This form reports the movement of the distributor’s cigarette inventory and cigarette tax stamps.
 Resident distributors report based on unstamped cigarette inventory, and non-resident distributors report based on NJ stamped cigarette inventory.

-The tax amount is collected when the cigarette stamps are purchased from the Department of Revenue and Enterprise Services (DORES).
+The tax amount is collected when the cigarette stamps are purchased from the New Jersey Department of Revenue and Enterprise Services (DORES).